 Perhaps if both Max and I had stayed at IH we could have seen this process of restructuring through to its logical conclusion, and battled back the forces of bureaucracy and top-heavy management structures.
 But, as I mentioned when describing how I led the adaptation of Total Quality Management in Plan, one of the organization’s biggest weaknesses was, and has always been, its inability to follow through on initiatives over the necessary period of time.

 Because it was time to leave IH.
 I had agreed to stay for three years, stayed a fourth, so it was time to go.
 So, on the day before John Major lost office, and Tony Blair became Prime Minister, Jean and I flew from Heathrow to Boston.
-I had been granted a one-year, unpaid “sabbatical,” and my plan was to relax and recharge, take some classes and learn how to meditate.
-We would settle for a year in Durham, New Hampshire, where Jean grew up.
+I had been granted a one-year, unpaid “sabbatical,” and my plan was to relax and recharge, take some classes, write a couple of articles, and learn how to meditate.
+We would settle for the year in Durham, New Hampshire, where Jean grew up.

 Our next step, after Durham, would be Viet Nam, where I would become Plan’s second Country Director in that country, and where I would see the new country structure in action!

-Before writing about that experience, my next blog in this series will contain some final reflections on working at IH: what was it like, how did Max and I do, what went well and what didn’t… stay tuned.
+Before writing about that experience, I will wrap up my time at Plan’s International Headquarters with two more articles: first, a guest blog from Max; and then, some final reflections on working at IH: what was it like, how did Max and I do, what went well and what didn’t… stay tuned.

-Postscript: I climbed Mt Carrigain again on 22 June, 2019, after having completed all 48 of New Hampshire’s 4000-footers late in 2018.
+I climbed Mt Carrigain again nearly three years later, on 22 June, 2019, after having completed all 48 of New Hampshire’s 4000-footers late in 2018.
 This time I walked counter-clockwise: up Carrigain Notch Trail, ascending Mt Carrigain from the north, and then descending Signal Ridge Trail.